thestippe/thestippe.github.io/_posts/statistics/2023-01-10-statistics.md

 Sometimes dataviz is not enough to get the desired information from your data.
 This may happen for many reasons, either because you want to ask some hypothetical question *what would happen if...*, or simply because your data is too noisy or the number of variables you are dealing with is too hight.
+Statistics will allow you to get information from your data *if you don't misuse it*.

 Statistics also plays a very important role in data visualization, as you need it to draw appropriate conclusions.
 Moreover, sometimes you are forced to display some aggregate number rather than showing the raw data,